Update: Third tranche of Section 301 Tariffs will increase to 25% for Chinese goods exported to the US on or after May 10

 Despite Trump's tariff threats, the Chinese delegation will still be arriving in Washington D.C. this week to continue the trade discussion, albeit with a "smaller delegation than the 100-person group originally planned."

-We'll keep an eye on how the trade talks progress, so be sure to follow us on LinkedIn or subscribe to our Market Updates email newsletter so you don't miss an update!
+We'll keep an eye on how the trade talks progress, so be sure to or so you don't miss an update!